KohoVolit/sayit.parldata.eu/README.rst

 in Apache config file and its own settings in the ``subdomains`` directory.
 The settings for a particular subdomain are loaded as follows:

-The ``VirtualHost`` block in Apache config file points to the subdomain's WSGI application file ``subdomains/<parliament>/wsgi.py`` which loads settings file from the same directory.
-The settings file imports common settings from ``sayit_parldata_eu/settings/base.py`` and overrides the parliament-specific ones.
+The WSGI application extracts the parliament from *WSGIProcessGroup* directive that is unique in each ``VirtualHost`` block and it imports settings for that parliament from ``subdomains/<parliament>.py``.
+There are some parliament-specific settings and then the main file with common settings is imported in a way that passes the specific ones.
 The common settings file loads private settings from ``conf/private.yml`` file that is not present in the repository.

-The same mechanism of settings loading as in ``wsgi.py`` is used in domain specific ``manage.py``.
+The same settings loading is used in ``manage.py``, only the module with parliament-specific settings is provided by ``--settings`` directive.

-Domain-independent commands like ``collectstatic`` can be executed by the main ``manage.py`` file in the repository root.
+For domain-independent ``manage.py`` commands like ``collectstatic`` the ``--settings`` directive is not needed.

 Caching